htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     hard-killing of the job will not happen until the end of the retirement time if the job does not finish shutting down before then.
-Note that in peaceful shutdown mode of the *condor_startd*, retirement time is treated as though infinite.
-In graceful shutdown mode, the job will not be preempted until the configured retirement time expires or ``SHUTDOWN_GRACEFUL_TIMEOUT``
+Note that in peaceful shutdown mode of the *condor_startd*, retirement time is treated as though infinite, unless set to ``-1``, which means soft-kill immediately.
+In graceful shutdown
+    mode, the job will not be preempted until the configured retirement time expires or ``SHUTDOWN_GRACEFUL_TIMEOUT``
     :index:`SHUTDOWN_GRACEFUL_TIMEOUT` expires.
 In fast shutdown